pdenes/met/_posts/2018-02-22-harder-than-expected.md

 <img src="{{ "/assets/2018-02-22/motor_holder_s.png" | absolute_url }}" class="left"/> After the first quick [“pre-prototype”]({{ site.baseurl }}{% post_url 2018-02-20-first-steps %}) build, our plan was to build a more robust second prototype and use it for experimenting with the basic mechanisms and control and gradually improve it.

-We were planning to use Lego Technic to quickly build the structure, with a few custom 3D-printed parts to attach the various non-Lego components (motors, circuit boards, bower bank).
+We were planning to use Lego Technic to quickly build the structure, with a few custom 3D-printed parts to attach the various non-Lego components (motors, circuit boards, power bank).
 The idea was that this would allow us to quickly change things as we experiment and gradually replace the Lego parts as the final design emerges.

 It’s just Lego, so how hard can it be…?